vihar-s1/Desktop-Assistant/README.md

     git clone https://github.com/vihar-s1/Desktop-Assistant
     ```

-2. In the project root directory run following script to create a virtual environment, and setup the project.
+2. In the project root directory run `setupProject.sh` script to create a virtual environment, and setup the project.

     ```bash
     bash setupProject.sh